Edualk12/homelab-monitoring-zabbix/README.md

 ![snmp](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/oid%202.png)

-Finding the RX and TX Traffic is quite tedious as I searched for what it is called which is "ifhcOctets" which means High Capacity Octet (Octet = 8 bitS = 1 Byte) and I also what number it is designated based from the RFC 2863 — "The Interfaces Group MIB" (published June 2000, supersedes RFC 1573).
+Finding RX and TX traffic was quite tedious, as I first needed to identify the corresponding SNMP object, ifHCInOctets and ifHCOutOctets which means High Capacity Octets (1 octet = 8 bits = 1 byte) and I identified its assigned OID number based on RFC 2863. — "The Interfaces Group MIB" (published June 2000, supersedes RFC 1573).

 So I found out that the OID is 1.3.6.1.2.1.31.1.1.1.6.10  which means: